braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ### Push Authorization

-Based on our testing of iOS 14 Beta 2, Apple has removed Provisional Push Authorization introduced in 2018 (iOS 12).
-As a result, newly installed apps may be authorized to receive push notifications _quietly_, within the user's notification tray.
-We'll continue to monitor and update this guide as future iOS 14 beta versions are released.
+Based on our current testing of iOS 14 Beta 3, Apple has removed the Provisional Push Authorization state introduced in 2018 (iOS 12).
+As a result, newly installed apps may be authorized to receive push notifications quietly, within the user's notification tray.

+If this change is confirmed by Apple’s official iOS 14 release, we will recommend updating any message targeting options which our use [Provisionally Authorized on iOS][3] filter.
+We'll continue to monitor and update this guide accordingly.

 ## iOS 14 New Features